Avalue-Technology/ros2.foxy.amr.avalue/README.md

 Because of ROS Foxy RViz2 does not natively support Waypoint panels/buttons, nor does it have an official Waypoint Panel Plugin.
 So we have created Python application to help us to send waypoints to the topic /waypoints manually.

-**CAUTION.** After creating the shortcut, please remember to right-click it on your desktop and select "Allow execution".
+**CAUTION.** After creating the shortcut, please remember to right-click it on your desktop and select "Allow Launching".

 ## TF Tree (AMCL/SLAM - Nav2)
 map